derrick1451/Capstone1/README.md

 -I would like to thank Microverse for enabling me to do this capstone project -Hats off for anyone whose code was used here
--I have used Creative Commons design under this licence.
-Original design idea by Cindy Shin in Behance.
+-I have used Creative Commons design under [this](https://creativecommons.org/licenses/by-nc/4.0/legalcode) licence.
+Original design idea by [Cindy Shin in Behance](https://www.behance.net/adagio07).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>
 ## 📝 License <a name="license"></a>

 This project is [MIT](./LICENSE) licensed.

-_NOTE: we recommend using the [MIT license](https://choosealicense.com/licenses/mit/) - you can set it up quickly by [using templates available on GitHub](https://docs.github.com/en/communities/setting-up-your-project-for-healthy-contributions/adding-a-license-to-a-repository).
-You can also use [any other license](https://choosealicense.com/licenses/) if you wish._

 <p align="right">(<a href="#readme-top">back to top</a>)</p>